 Another coronavirus complication: Scams

-As consumers wrestle with the uncertainty surrounding the coronavirus, scammers are trying to take advantage of the situation by using phishing emails and malware.
+As consumers wrestle with the impact of the coronavirus, scammers are trying to take advantage of the situation.

 Scammers also are targeting businesses by sending fake emails that resemble a company’s purchase order for face masks or other supplies in hopes employees will make payments into fraudulent accounts.